dsccommunity/ComputerManagementDsc/README.md

 ### 1.3.0

 * xComputer
-    * Fix issue with Test-TargetResource when not specifying Domain or Workgroup name
+    * Fixed issue with Test-TargetResource when not specifying Domain or Workgroup name
     * Added tests

 ### 1.2.2